-Concretely, we demonstrate that securely generating n bits of randomness per cycle using our proposed approaches has an asymptotic cost of approximately 30n GE (ASIC) or 4n LUTs (FPGA) for Trivium (80-bit security), and approximately 20n GE (ASIC) and 3n LUTs (FPGA) for Bivium.
+We demonstrate that securely generating n bits of randomness per cycle using our proposed approaches has an asymptotic cost of approximately 30n GE (ASIC) or 4n LUTs (FPGA) for Trivium (80-bit security), and approximately 20n GE (ASIC) and 3n LUTs (FPGA) for Bivium.
 These values are at least one order of magnitude better than what has been used as an estimate for the cost of producing random bits as recently as CHES 2022.
 For completeness, we also evaluated our solutions using NIST's 800-22 test suite for random and pseudo-random number generators for cryptographic applications.
 Unsurprisingly, the random values generated by Trivium and Bivium passed all statistical tests, while the unrolled 64-bit LFSR failed all linear complexity tests.
-This, along with the intrinsic leakage resilience of unrolled Trivium/Bivium, provides strong incentives for their practical use.
-We believe that our results can help to decide on crucial optimization trade-offs and may even guide research directions, such as moving low randomness to a secondary design goal for hardware masking in the future.
+We believe that our results can have a considerable impact on hardware masking research as they help to decide on crucial optimization trade-offs, and can guide future research directions, such as moving low randomness to a secondary design goal for hardware masking in the future.